ess-dmsc/streaming-data-types/PULL_REQUEST_TEMPLATE.md

 ## Approval Criteria

-This PR should not be merged until Matt C has given their explicit approval in the comments section.
+This PR should not be merged until the ECDC Group Leader (acting or permanent) has given their explicit approval in the comments section.
-SCIPP should also be consulted on changes which may affect them.
+SCIPP/DRAM should also be consulted on changes which may affect them.